History of Gold in Peru: Inca Treasures, Museums and Legacy

 Golden Inca Mask

 Peru's fascination with gold dates back to the Inca Empire, which flourished from the early 15th century until the Spanish conquest in the 16th century.
-The Incas revered gold as a symbol of the sun god, Inti, and it played a central role in their religious ceremonies and artwork.
-While the conquistadors looted vast amounts of Inca gold, some treasures remain, offering travelers a glimpse into this fascinating era.
+The Incas revered gold as a symbol of the sun god, Inti, and it played a central role in religious ceremonies, sacred architecture, and artistic expression.

 Travel Tip